-As per the National Export Initiative NEI, Embassy Quito remains committed to supporting U.S. companies to start exporting or grow their exports to Ecuador.
-In this section, you’ll find a quick description of Ecuador as an export market and some suggestions for getting started.
+The U.S. Embassy in Quito is committed to supporting U.S. companies that wish to start exporting or grow their exports to Ecuador.
+In this section, you will find a quick description of Ecuador as an export market and some suggestions for getting started.

-Ecuador, with a population of 16.5 million inhabitants, is a small-to-medium market for U.S. exports.
-In 2016, U.S. exports to Ecuador accounted for $3.9 billion, a 25% share of the country’s imports.
-The U.S. is Ecuador’s top trading partner.
+Ecuador, with a population of 18 million inhabitants, is a small-to-medium market for U.S. exports.
+In 2022, U.S. exports in goods to Ecuador accounted for $7.9 billion, which constituted a 23 percent share of the country’s total imports.
+Ecuador has made recent advances in its trade relationship with the United States, signing a Protocol on Trade Rules and Transparency in December 2020.
+The United States is Ecuador’s top trade partner.

 Both the Embassy in Quito and the Consulate General in Guayaquil stand ready to assist U.S. firms in developing successful commercial relationships with Ecuadorian partners.